LuigiEnzoFerrari/Cub3D/README.md

 ![build](https://github.com/LuigiEnzoFerrari/Cub3D/actions/workflows/build.yml/badge.svg)

 # CUB 3D

-The objective of this project was to use raycasting algorithm and create a enviroment inspired by world-famous 90’s game [Wolfeninstein][Wolfeninstein] 3D using pure C language.
+The objective of this project was to use a raycasting algorithm and create an environment inspired by the world-famous ’90s game [Wolfenstein][Wolfenstein] 3D using pure C language.

 # How to use